graham-evans/AISandbox-Server/documentation/simulations/Bandit/index.md

 This trade-off between exploration and exploitation can be seen in many real-world scenarios and research on advanced versions of the Multi-Armed Bandit problem is still ongoing nearly seventy years after the problem was first explored.

-For more background information see the [Wikipedia Article - Mulri-armed Bandit](https://en.wikipedia.org/wiki/Multi-armed_bandit).
+For more background information see the [Wikipedia Article - Multi-armed Bandit](https://en.wikipedia.org/wiki/Multi-armed_bandit).

 # Goal